rhymu8354/Twarlock/README.md

     Execute the given command.

-        CFG  Path to file containing the program configuration If not specified, Twarlock searches for a configuration file named 'Twarlock.json' in the current working directory, and then 'Twarlock.json' in directory containing the program, and then '.twarlock' the current user's home directory.
+        CFG  Path to file containing the program configuration If not specified, Twarlock searches for a configuration file named 'Twarlock.json' in the current working directory, and then '.twarlock' the current user's home directory, and then 'Twarlock.json' in directory containing the program.

         CMD  Name of command to execute:
              info  Query channel and user information